maxim-puchkov/Clause-Form-Equivalent-Conjunctive-Normal-Form-First-Order-Logic-/README.md

-# Clause-Form-Equivalent-Conjunctive-Normal-Form-First-Order-Logic-
+# Clause Form Equivalent Conjunctive Normal Form
-Formulation of logic problems as statements in FOL and transformation of these FOL statements to clause form equivalent statements.
+Formulation of logic problems as statements in First-Order Logic (FOL) and transformation of these FOL statements to clause form equivalent statements.